KNX-IOT/knx-iot.github.io/_pages/building_linux.md

 ## Introduction

-This page describes Getting Started with KNX-IOT development on Linux.
+This page describes Getting Started with KNX IoT Point API development on Linux.

 The build system is CMake.